katajakasa/Utuputki2/README.md

 1. `sudo apt-get install npm python2.7-dev python-pip python-virtualenv rabbitmq-server`.
 Also install an SQL server of your choice (mysql and sqlite3 tested).
 A proper SQL server (like MySQL) is absolutely preferred!
 For help with RabbitMQ configuration, see below.
 2. Install bower, eg. `sudo npm install -g bower`.
 Please see [Bower installation  instructions](http://bower.io/#install-bower) for details
 3. Create a virtualenv `virtualenv /path/to/virtualenv/utuputki2` and activate it `source /path/to/virtualenv/utuputki2/bin/activate`.
 See [virtualenv documentation](https://virtualenv.pypa.io/en/latest/) for details.
 4. Install python requirements: `pip install --upgrade -r deploy/requirements.txt`.
+If you want to use MySQL, you need to also install mysql-python (`pip install mysql-python`).
 5. Install JS requirements `bower install`.
 Run this in the Utuputki2 project directory!

 #### 2.2.
 Windows